schoolofcities/urban-data-storytelling/course-outlines/microcredential-2025.md

 ### Components

-- Each week has a 1 hour synch time, which include walkthroughs of technical material (2) or a short lectures (2) and breakout group discussions (2).
+- Each week has a 1 hour synch time, which will some combination of walkthroughs of technical material (2/6 weeks), short lectures (2/6 weeks), and breakout group discussions (3/6 weeks).
 The last week will be 2 hour session to include time for final presentations.

+- Each week will have 2-3 self-directed readings and/or technical tutorials

-- Two weeks will have short exercises aimed at practicing data analytic skills.
+- Two weeks will have short exercises aimed at practicing data analytic skills learned during tutorials.

-- Each week has a short assignment that will be graded, except for module 5, where extra time is given to work on the final project.
-Assignments are scaffolded to lead to a final project.
-An example will be provided for each assignment.
+- Each week has a short assignment that will be graded, except for module 5, where extra time is given to work on the final project due for module 6.
+Assignments are scaffolded to lead to this final project, which will be focused on analyzing and visualizing data on a specific theme (housing, transport, sustainability, etc.) for your city.
+Examples and grading rubrics will be provided for each assignment.

 - Each week has TA office hours (calendly sign up?)

-To do:
+To do / create:

-- Details about final project / and scaffolded assignments
+- Detailed instructions about final project / and scaffolded assignments

+- Rubrics for the assignments

+- Assignment examples

-- Create the two data exercises
+- The two data exercises

-- Create slides for the 2 short lectures (have most of this already)
+- Slides for the 2 short lectures (have most of this already)